campogio/SalesManager/README.md

 # Updating

 To update to a newer version without losing previous sales, overwriting SalesApp.exe with the newer version should be enough.

+# Compiling from source

+There seems to be an issue where pyinstaller cannot find the babel.numbers import, the complete line for a clean install is:

+---

+pyinstaller --onefile --hidden-import babel.numbers --noconsole  SalesApp.py

+---